rafaydotdev/rafaydotdev/README.md

-# Hi there, Myself Abdul Rafay 👋
+# Hi there, I'm Abdul Rafay 👋
  ## 🚀 About Me

 I am a 17-year-old aspiring entrepreneur from Pakistan, determined to establish a tech empire by the age of 25.
 I believe in the potential of decentralized technology to unlock new opportunities, and I am documenting my entire journey here.